glekaa/fastapi-caching-proxy/README.md

 # Caching Proxy CLI

 A high-performance CLI tool that starts a caching proxy server.
 It forwards requests to an origin server and caches the responses in Redis to speed up subsequent requests.
-Built with **FastAPI**, **Redis**, and **Typer**.
+Built with [FastAPI](https://fastapi.tiangolo.com/), [Redis](https://redis.io/), and [Typer](https://typer.tiangolo.com/).

 ## Features